 Successful financial services companies develop an enterprise-wide vision for the future, reimagining how they will be organized and how work will get done – both with the automation capabilities that exist today and the new automation capabilities that will be implemented.
 It’s important to focus on automating the processes that are critical to the company’s long-term competitiveness.
 Start with a quick diagnostic to assess the total value at stake, define the company’s goals, and develop a high-level implementation roadmap to achieve those goals.

 2. Assemble a team to manage the automation processes

 The next step is to establish a well-run center of excellence (COE).
 It manages the enterprise-wide transformation approach and plays a number of important roles, such as managing supplier relationships, building capabilities, and more.
 The capabilities of the center should not only be technical, but also strategic, as COE is required to re-imagine groups and organizations, redefine the way people work with technology across the company, and translate new ways of working into measurable efficiencies.

 A close partnership with IT is especially important.
 A technical partner designs the entire lifecycle of the system, supports development, manages deployment with IT priorities in mind, and provides ongoing maintenance.
 In a nutshell, you decide which customer problems require a customer service automation solution, and your tech partner identifies which solution is best.

 4. Create detailed roadmaps with your tech partner

-Some of changes will happen relatively quickly.
-However, it often takes several years for banks, insurance companies and financial firms to implement the transformation across all areas of their business.
+Some of the changes will happen relatively quickly.
+However, it often takes several years for banks, insurance companies, and financial firms to implement the transformation across all areas of their business.
 To be successful in the long term, you need a clear plan for each business unit and function, as well as for the entire company.